-As with any of our projects, your chiengora made to order is a custom product.
-We will need to sample your dog’s hair first so that we will know what we are working with and so that you can see, and feel, what you will have.
+As with any of our projects, your chiengora is a custom product.
+We will need to sample your dog’s hair first so that we will know what we are working with and you can see, and feel, what you will have.

-You will want to be sure to harvest your dog’s hair properly, and then contact us for instructions on how to send us a quantity to sample for you.
-Cost will depend on whether the hair requires any special processing (such as extra washing, skirting, or other handling) or blending (for hair that is too short to spin on its own).
+You will want to be sure to harvest your dog’s hair properly, and then contact us for instructions on sending us a quantity to sample for you.
+Cost depends on whether hair needs special processing (such as extra washing, skirting, or other handling) or blending (if it’s too short to spin on its own).
 We will quote your cost when we send you your sample yarn.